ThrowTheSwitch/Ceedling/README.md

 # Ceedling ![CI](https://github.com/ThrowTheSwitch/Ceedling/workflows/CI/badge.svg)

-🚚 February 16, 2024 **Ceedling 0.32** is a release candidate and will be available very soon.
+🚚 February 16, 2024 **Ceedling 0.32** is a release candidate and will be shipped very soon.

 # 🌱 Ceedling is a handy-dandy build system for C projects